FridaySalami/cookbook-chefstore/src/content/recipes/one-pan-harissa-chickpeas-eggs.md

 ## Why You'll Love This

-This is the kinda dish that shows up with no fuss and still steals the show.
-The sauce?
-Deep and smoky with that floral heat from the rose harissa.
-The chickpeas?
-Creamy but bold.
+This is a meal that doesn’t ask for much, but gives you everything.
+It starts with a simple sizzle onions softening in oil, cumin warming the air, garlic turning sweet on the heat.
+Then comes the rose harissa.
+It hits the pan and blooms into something deep and floral and just the right kind of spicy.

+The chickpeas soak up that sauce like they were made for it.
+The tomatoes simmer into something thick and soulful.
 And the eggs?
-Well, they just float in there like they belong—because they do.
+They sit like quiet passengers until the heat sets their whites and leaves their yolks soft and golden, ready to run through the dish.

+It’s comfort without heaviness.
+Spice without drama.
+One pan, no stress, just a spoon, some bread, and the kind of food that feels like home even if you’ve never had it before.

 ## Ingredients

-- 1 tbsp olive oil
+- 1 Tablespoon Olive Oil
-- 1 small onion, finely chopped
+- 1 Small Onion
-- 2 garlic cloves, minced
+- 2 Garlic Cloves
-- 1 tsp ground cumin
+- 1 Teaspoon Ground Cumin
-- 2 tbsp Belazu Rose Harissa
+- 2 Tablespoons Rose Harissa
-- 400g tinned chopped tomatoes (or passata)
+- 400g Chopped Tomatoes or Passata
-- 400–500g Riverdene tinned chickpeas (drained)
+- 400 to 500g Tinned Chickpeas
-- Salt & pepper to taste
+- Salt
-- 3–4 eggs
+- Black Pepper
+- 3 to 4 Eggs
-- Fresh parsley or coriander, for garnish
+- Fresh Parsley or Coriander
-- Crusty bread or flatbreads, to serve
+- Bread for Serving

 ## Instructions

+1. **Begin the base**
-1. Heat olive oil in a large skillet or pan over medium heat.
-2. Add onion and cook for 5–6 minutes until soft and golden.
-Stir in garlic and cumin; cook 1 minute.
+   Heat the olive oil in a large skillet over medium heat.
+Add the onion and cook for 5 to 6 minutes until it’s soft, golden at the edges, and smelling sweet.

+2. **Add aromatics**
+   Stir in the garlic and cumin.
+Cook for 1 minute, just enough to take the raw edge off the garlic and wake up the spice.

+3. **Build the flavour**
-3. Stir in the rose harissa and cook for another minute until fragrant.
+   Add the rose harissa and cook for another minute, stirring gently.
+It should darken slightly and smell full and fragrant.

+4. **Simmer the stew**
-4. Pour in the chopped tomatoes, chickpeas, and a splash of water if needed.
-Season well with salt and pepper.
-5. Simmer for 10 minutes, stirring occasionally, until thickened.
+   Pour in the tomatoes and chickpeas.
+If the sauce feels thick, add a small splash of water.
+Season with salt and pepper.
+Let everything simmer gently for 10 minutes, stirring every so often, until the sauce thickens and tastes rich.

+5. **Add the eggs**
-6. Make small wells in the sauce and crack in the eggs.
-7. Cover the pan with a lid or foil and cook for 5–7 minutes until the egg whites are set but yolks are still soft.
+   Make little dips in the sauce and crack in the eggs.
+Cover the pan with a lid or foil and let it cook for 5 to 7 minutes, or until the whites are set but the yolks are still soft.
+Check gently by touching the whites near the yolk with a spoon.

-8. Sprinkle with chopped herbs and serve hot with warm bread.
+6. **Finish and serve**
+   Sprinkle over chopped parsley or coriander.
+Serve straight from the pan with warm bread for scooping.

 ## Tips

-- Add spinach or kale for a leafy boost.
+- Add a handful of spinach or kale before the eggs go in for extra greens.
-- Want it creamier?
-Swirl in a spoon of Greek yoghurt before serving.
+- For a creamy finish, swirl in a spoonful of yoghurt right at the end.
-- Make it vegan by skipping the eggs and topping with crispy tofu or avocado.
+- Make it vegan by skipping the eggs and topping with avocado slices or pan-fried tofu.

 ## Goes Great With

-- Toasted sourdough or garlic flatbreads
+- Toasted sourdough, garlic flatbread, or naan
-- A dollop of yoghurt or labneh
+- A spoon of labneh or plain yoghurt on the side
-- Cold mornings, warm company
+- A slow morning or a quick dinner that needs soul